How to Create Visual Filter with the Posts Data Source

 Before creating Visual filter, you should add a post relation.
-It can be one-to-one, or one-to-many, or many-to-many – it doesn’t matter which type of the relation you create but choose the only one to add the filter for.
+It can be one-to-one, or one-to-many, or many-to-many – it doesn’t matter which type of relation you create but choose the only one to add the filter for.
 How to create a post relation, read here in the section called Posts Relations.

 I have created one-to-one post relation where I assigned the Color Post Type as a parent object and Events Post Type as a child one.

-In WP Dashboard go to the Smart Filters submenu and Add new filter.
+In WordPress Dashboard go to the Smart Filters submenu and Add new filter.
 Fill in appropriate fields in the Filter Labels block.
 You should define the name of your filter and how it will be shown when it is selected.

 In the filter’s Type choose the Visual one to enable filtering by the color or image.

 Then, you need to choose the Posts data source.

 In the Post Type dropdown menu you should choose that post type which you’ve assigned as a parent one in the post relation.

 Next, select the type of the Visual filter type: an image or a color one.